eftieell/intro_programming_2/src/chapters/classes2/identity_vs_equality.md

 # The difference between "identity" (`is`) and "equality" (`==`) of objects

 ## Identity
-In a previous section (<a href="https://cs.du.edu/~intropython/intro-to-programming-2/chapters/classes/variables_are_references.html" target="_blank">variables are references</a>), we noted that variables don't store objects themselves, but rather store references to objects.
+In a previous section ([Variables are references](variables_are_references.md)), we noted that variables don't store objects themselves, but rather store references to objects.
 Recall also that we can use the python `id()` function to find the memory address where the objects are stored.

 Consider the following code:
 ```python